-hostname

-The hostname the server should report via a query of the name hostname.bind with type TXT, class CHAOS.
-This defaults to the hostname of the machine hosting the name server as found by the gethostname() function.
-The primary purpose of such queries is to identify which of a group of anycast servers is actually answering your queries.
+hostname This is the hostname the server should report via a query of the name hostname.bind with type TXT and class CHAOS.
+This defaults to the hostname of the machine hosting the name server, as found by the gethostname() function.
+The primary purpose of such queries is to identify which of a group of anycast servers is actually answering the queries.
 Specifying hostname none; disables processing of the queries.

-server-id

-The ID the server should report when receiving a Name Server Identifier (NSID) query, or a query of the name ID.SERVER with type TXT, class CHAOS.
-The primary purpose of such queries is to identify which of a group of anycast servers is actually answering your queries.
+server-id This is the ID the server should report when receiving a Name Server Identifier (NSID) query, or a query of the name ID.SERVER with type TXT and class CHAOS.
+The primary purpose of such queries is to identify which of a group of anycast servers is actually answering the queries.
 Specifying server-id none; disables processing of the queries.
-Specifying server-id hostname; will cause named to use the hostname as found by the gethostname() function.
+Specifying server-id hostname; causes named to use the hostname as found by the gethostname() function.
 The default server-id is none.